sakuriee/AI-based-Clock-Drawing-Test-for-Dementia/Readme.md

 <br>

 ## ⭐  Overview
-Parkinson's disease is a neurodegenerative disorder that affects motor functions, leading to tremors, stiffness, and impaired movement.
-The research presented in the mentioned article explores the use of spiral and wave sketch images to develop a robust algorithm for Parkinson's disease detection.
-Parkonix leverages these sketch images to train a machine learning model, achieving an impressive accuracy rate of 83%.
+The Clock-Drawing Test is a simple screening tool used to assess cognitive impairment, particularly in dementia.
+Individuals are asked to draw a clock face and set their hands to a specific time.
+Performance is evaluated based on elements like spatial organization, number placement, and clock-hand placement.
+Abnormalities may indicate a cognitive decline.

 <br>

 ## ⭐  Features
-* Parkinson's disease detection based on spiral and wave sketch images.
+* Parkinson's disease detection based on clock drawing images.
 * Utilizes Teachable Machine, a user-friendly platform for training machine learning models.
 * Achieves an accuracy rate of 83%, providing reliable results.
 * Fast and efficient detection process.